quiraa/quiraa/README.md

 #

-# 💻 My Device
+# 💻 My Device:
-Currently I'm using Windows as my platform for developing programs.
-I've been using Acer Aspire 5 A515-45 as my daily driver.
+Currently I'm using <b>Windows</b> as my platform for developing programs.
+I've been using <b>Acer Aspire 5 A515-45</b> as my daily driver.
 - 🪟 Windows

 # 🖼️ My Portfolio: